rugbyprof/2143-ObjectOrientedProgramming/Python_Cheat_Sheet.md

 - `min(a, b, c, ...)` -> object
     - With a single iterable argument, return its smallest item.
     - With two or more arguments, return the smallest argument.
+- `ord(c)` -> int
+    - Given a string of length one, return an integer representing the Unicode code point of the character when the argument is a unicode object, or the value of the byte when the argument is an 8-bit string.
+For example, ord('a') returns the integer 97
 - `print(value, ..., sep=' ', end='\n')` -> NoneType
     - Prints the values.
 Optional keyword arguments:
     - sep: string inserted between values, default a space.